stakeup-protocol/stakeup-contracts/README.md

 ## Overview

-stUSD is an omnichain stablecoin backed by the receipt tokens called TBYs.
+stUSD is an omnichain stablecoin backed by receipt tokens called TBYs.
 TBYs, a product of Bloom Protocol, are a corporate debt token denominated in USDC and are over-collateralized with Backed Finances ib01 tracker certificate.

 TBYs are limited due to users being subject to the 6-month fixed term lockup of the asset and that new TBYs are minted every two weeks as a different ERC-20, thus making it difficult to integrate into DeFi protocols.